FarronF/limerick-council-meetings/meetings/2016/03/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council 25th January 2016.md

 At this point, on the proposal of Cmhlr. Ó Ceallaigh, seconded by Councillor Browne,

-it was agreed to take a 15 minute adjournment in order to discuss the matter further and to--- 15
+it was agreed to take a 15 minute adjournment in order to discuss the matter further and to
+---
+15

 seek legal clarification on the proposed Motion.
 On resumption, the Meetings